Malang East Java, Indonesia Travel Guide

 Lowest prices for accommodation and tours, fewest crowds, lush green landscapes due to consistent rainfall, peaceful experience.

-Dry season (May-October) for optimal trekking conditions.
+Dry season (May-October) for the best trekking conditions.

 Enjoyable year-round, but dry season is more comfortable.